LucasKonrath/arch-kata-mr-bill/glossary.md

 **Definition:** A strategy to control the rate of requests that clients can make to an API or service within a specified time window.
 **Context:** Implemented at the API Gateway and application levels to prevent abuse and ensure fair resource allocation.

+### RCA (Root Cause Analysis)
+**Definition:** A method of problem-solving used for identifying the root causes of faults or problems.
+**Context:** Used in our incident management process to identify underlying issues and prevent recurrence of incidents.

 ### Read Replica
 **Definition:** A copy of a database instance that reflects the same data as the primary instance, used to offload read operations.
 **Context:** Configured for PostgreSQL to scale read capacity and improve query performance for reporting and search operations.